Evidence shows that, nationally, children in care don't achieve as highly as their peers.

 What the report should do

 - Set out and explain the progress and attainment of all children in care in the school community.
-This will include children placed by other local councils, as well as children in the care of Barnsley Council.
+This will include children placed by other local councils, as well as children in the care of us.

-- Include specific reference to those with special educational needs and disabilities (SEND) and how those needs are being met through school SEND provision and Education Health and Care Plans.
+- Include specific reference to those with special educational needs and disabilities (SEND).
+It should explain how those needs are being met through school SEND provision and education, health and care plans.

-- Illustrate the in-school gap in attainment between children in care and their peers.
+- Show the in-school gap in attainment between children in care and their peers.

 - Benchmark the progress of children in care against national levels for all children and outcomes for children in care.

-- Set out and compare attendance and exclusion levels of children in care with other groups and all children against both national and in-school comparators.
+- Set out and compare attendance and exclusion levels of children in care with other groups and all children against both national and in-school comparisons.

-- Make note of whether any children in care are identified as gifted and talented and demonstrate how those needs are being met.
+- Make note of whether any children in care are identified as gifted and talented.
+It should show how those needs are being met.

-- Demonstrate how the teaching and learning needs of children in care are reflected in school development plans and are being met in relation to interventions and use of resources.
+- Show how the teaching and learning needs of children in care are reflected in school development plans.
+Also show how they are being met in relation to interventions and use of resources.